Chicago/dev.cityofchicago.org/_posts/2020-02-27-lobbyist-datasets-deduplication.md

 * [Lobbyists](https://data.cityofchicago.org/Ethics/Lobbyist-Data-Lobbyists/tq3e-t5yq) - Records without a registration year and/or employer.
 * [Lobbyist, Employer, Client Combinations](https://data.cityofchicago.org/Ethics/Lobbyist-Data-Lobbyist-Employer-Client-Combination/2eqz-3nvz) - No change.

 As always, please contact the City of Chicago Open Data Team at [dataportal@cityofchicago.org](mailto:dataportal@cityofchicago.org) or [@ChicagoCDO](https://twitter.com/ChicagoCDO) with any questions related to using the Data Portal.
-However, please direct any subject matter questions about these datasets to **[Is there an Ethics e-mail address we can list?
-If not, how about if we point people to https://www.chicago.gov/city/en/depts/ethics.html?]** or [@ChicagoEthicsBd](https://twitter.com/ChicagoEthicsBd).
+However, please direct any subject matter questions about these datasets to the Board of Ethics at (312) 744-9660, by email to its Executive Director at [steve.berlin@cityofchicago.org](mailto:steve.berlin@cityofchicago.org), or by direct message to [@ChicagoEthicsBd](https://twitter.com/ChicagoEthicsBd).